Make-School-Courses/FEW-1.1-Web-Foundations/05 -  CSS Layout with Flex Box/minute-by-minute.md

 1. 20 min I do, we do, you do: Example 1
 1. 30 min Activity I: Example 2
 1. 10 min Break
-1. 10 min TT: Other Flex Properties
+1. 10 min Activity II: Example 3
 1. 20 min Work on Personal homepage
 1. 10 min Q&A & Wrap up